 As part of our cultural showcase, we host exhibitors of Asian arts displaying their beautiful work in bonsai (miniature trees) and ikebana (flower arrangement).

 In the late 1970s, we began a long association with the Waza, an organization of more than 100 Japanese artisans, each mastering a craft that has been handed down through their families for 300 years since Japan’s Edo period.
 Each year, various Waza craftsmen travel throughout the world to share their artistry and in August a small group of artisans participate in our Ginza Holiday Festival.
 Visitors are able to purchase samples of their unique art, which include beautiful hand-thrown pottery, delicately detailed Japanese dolls and silkscreened cloth towels often framed as works of art.

 Our stage entertainment continues to feature minyo folk dance and martial-arts demonstrations.
 Since the mid-1970s, performances of taiko (Japanese drumming) have become one of the most popular attractions on our Ginza stage.
-And, recently, an evening performance of Japanese jazz by Yoko Noge and her band Japanesque has expanded our musical offerings.

 Although our famous chicken teriyaki is our most popular food item, over the years, we’ve added sushi, udon, teriyaki veggie burgers, corn on the cob and edamame to our menu.
 Most recently, we introduced SPAM® musubi, a popular snack in Hawaii that combines grilled, seasoned SPAM, nori (paper-thin seasoned seaweed) and white rice.